GoogleCloudPlatform/ai-on-gke/tutorials-and-examples/flyte/README.md

    Replace `<execution-id>` with the actual execution ID.

-## Publish service to the internet and enable authentication
+## Publish service to the Internet

-The following section will show how to expose Flyte to the internet and enable authentication using Google OAuth.
-The overall process involves the following steps:
+The following section will guide you through exposing Flyte dashboard and gRPC service to the Internet.
+As gRPC protocol works over HTTP/2 that in turn requires TLS, we will also need to create a certificate for flyte-backend itself.
+We will use a self-signed certificate for this purpose.
+So the steps are:

 1. Create a static IP address for the Ingress and configure DNS.
-2. Create a managed certificate.
+2. Create a managed certificate for the Ingress.
-3. Register OAuth 2.0 client.
+3. Create a self-signed certificate for flyte-backend.
-4. Update the Helm values to enable Ingress and authentication.
+4. Update Helm configuration to use the self-signed certificate.
+5. Create Ingress resource for Flyte.

 ### 1. Create a static IP address for the Ingress and configure DNS